Accessibility should equal Usability for all.

 - Use focus indicators.
 Have you noticed the blue outlines that sometimes show up around links, inputs, and buttons?
 These outlines are called focus indicators.
 Focus indicators help people know which element has the keyboard focus and help them understand where they are when navigating your site.
 These are great for visual and mobility impairments including carpal tunnel injuries – AND for those who navigate websites using their keyboard instead of a mouse!

 - Write useful alt text for images or other non-text content.
 People with low vision often make use of screen readers to “hear” the web.
 These tools convert text to speech so that the person can hear the words on a site.
-So make it descriptive – not just “picture”.
+So make it descriptive – not just “picture”, your camera’s default title “IMG_date_size.jpg”, or even worse, a long string of numbers and letters.

 - Within context or surroundings of the image itself.

-Don’t forget your font choices too – check this article for basic guidelines.
+- Don’t forget your font choices too – check my article here for basic guidelines.

-This category doesn’t just extend to problems with the use of the hands and arms (which are very likely to cause problems with web accessibility), but also with other muscular or skeletal conditions.
-If, for example, your web design were to feature in a trade-show booth, you’d need to consider how someone in a wheelchair could access that booth, and turn around and exit it on completing the task.
-What you can check for:
+This category doesn’t just extend to problems with the use of the hands and/or arms (which are very likely to cause problems with web accessibility), but also with other muscular or skeletal conditions.
+If, for example, your company were to feature in a trade-show booth, you’d need to consider how someone in a wheelchair could access that booth, and turn around and exit it on completing the task.
+So why wouldn’t you consider your website navigation similarly?

 - Support keyboard navigation.
 Keyboard accessibility is one of the most critical aspects of web accessibility.
 People with motor disabilities, blind people that rely on screen readers, people that don’t have precise muscle control, and even power users are dependent on a keyboard to navigate content.

-If you’re like me, you’ll typically use the Tab key on your keyboard to navigate through interactive elements on a web page: links, buttons, or input fields.
+Many folks will choose to skip the mouse and use the < Tab > key on your keyboard to navigate through interactive elements on a web page: links, buttons, or input fields.

 Learning and cognitive abilities can also influence accessibility.
 Do you regularly write content that you’d need a university degree to comprehend?
 There are lots of tools available to help make sure your written content is easy to understand.
 Having said that, it can be very difficult to translate technical language into an accessible format, and there may be occasions when it just seems impossible, or when that language is necessary (for example, in a blog post).